crolbar/dots/README.md

 # Hosts
 - **308**: Desktop PC with a Ryzen 5 3600 and a 1060 3bg (old but does the job for me).
 Running Hyprland.
 - **plier**: ASUS Vivobook with an Intel i5-1235U (got it mainly for the OLED display).
-Running LeftWM.
+Running river.
 - **screw**: Raspbery Pi 4B as an home server (until I make a proper one).
 Running [blocky](https://github.com/0xERR0R/blocky) & a [forgejo](https://forgejo.org/) instance.
 - **vm**: Basic VM config for testing.